La Palma volcanic ash cloud disrupts Tenerife flights | Business

 - Spain

-Ash cloud from the Cumbre Vieja volcano on Spain's La Palma disrupted air traffic on the neighboring island of Tenerife, airport operator Aena said on Friday, a day after it closed the La Palma airport.
-Tenerife's northern airport remains open and planes can safely land and take off, but several flights were canceled or diverted to the island's southern terminal, an Aena spokesperson told Reuters.
+An ash cloud from the Cumbre Vieja volcano on Spain's La Palma disrupted air traffic on Friday on the neighbouring island of Tenerife, although conditions improved later in the day, airport operator Aena said.

+Tenerife's northern airport was open and planes could safely land and take off but several flights were cancelled or diverted to the island's southern terminal, an Aena spokesperson said.
+La Palma's airport has been closed since Thursday.

-La Palma's airport will remain closed until 1 p.m. on Saturday at the earliest, she said.
-Local airline Binter Canarias said it had cancelled services to and from the northern airport on Friday and diverted a flight to the southern one.
-The airport in La Palma closed for one day on Sept.
+Local airline Binter Canarias cancelled services to and from the northern airport earlier in the day and diverted a flight to the southern one.
+But on Friday afternoon it said it was resuming operations "given the improvement in meteorological conditions due to the recent behaviour of the ash cloud".

+An AENA spokesperson also said a couple of planes landed after conditions improved.
+The airport in La Palma closed on Sept.
 25 to allow workers to clear ash from the runway.
-The volcano has been blasting out jets of red-hot lava for more than two weeks, laying waste to hundreds of buildings and farms, and forcing the evacuation of thousands of residents.
+AENA said it would remain closed until 1 p.m. on Saturday at the earliest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)